salesforcecli/plugin-deploy-retrieve/messages/retrieve.metadata.md

 # flags.api-version.description

 Use this flag to override the default API version, which is the latest version supported the CLI, with the API version in your package.xml file.

+# flags.ignore-conflicts.summary

+If the org uses source tracking, retrieve and save to the local filesystem even if the local files have been changed.

+# flags.ignore-conflicts.description

+This has no effect on orgs that don't use source tracking.

 # flags.manifest.summary